 Other Berry Adventures:

 During the season (typically mid June through early July) you can go strawberry picking at Picha Farms.
-It’s the only u pick strawberry place in the area I know about.
+As of this writing that season is in its final days.
+Go fast!

 If you are looking for products that are pre picked and certified organic, try the Wild Hare Organic Farm in Tacoma/Puyallup (former Terry’s Berries), and the Johnson Berry Farm in Olympia.
-Their site isn’t working for me now.
-If you know anything about this spot lately, let me know!
+They have pics of some delicious looking berries on their fb page!
+Yum!